Are you getting enough Vitamin D? (Updated)

-Well, people are right to be concerned – especially at this time of year.
-In the winter, we cannot synthesise Vitamin D from sun exposure.
+Well, people are right to be concerned – especially at this time of year (Sept to March).
+In the winter, we cannot synthesise Vitamin D (known as cholecalciferol) from sun exposure.
 This is because in the UK we don’t get adequate sun.
 And whilst it’s possible to get some vitamin D from foods, it’s totally insufficient.
-For example, an adult would need to eat salmon every single day to reach even the government recommended levels… which is not my idea of a varied diet!
+For example, an adult would need to eat salmon every single day to reach even the government recommended levels… which is not my idea of a varied diet.
 Plus many people never eat fish… You’re right in thinking that some cereals, yoghurts and margarines are actually fortified with vitamin D, however they only give you very very little Vitamin D generally – a drop in the ocean compared with what’s required.

 The lack of vitamin D problem is so bad in Scotland – due to lack of sun exposure and a diet low in fatty fish – that academics called on the Scottish government (again) to take action to prevent worsening rates of Multiple Sclerosis, (MS).
 And that’s not to mention increases in the incidences of Rickets (softening of the bones) that we’ve all been reading about.